bluedarter/Bluedart-Courier-Tracking/README.md

 # Bluedart-Courier-Tracking
 An API based access for Bluedart couriers.
-You can track postage rates, pin code finder, track parcels, e.t.c through this.
+You can track couriers, consignments, track parcels, e.t.c through this.
 This repository is maintained by individual developers.
 You can commit changes and push them.
 We will approve and merge them in case they are helpful commits.
 Note: The code is not yet implemented.
 This is a guide for implementation details.

 ##What is Bluedart

 Bluedart.com is the official website of a leading courier service based in South East Asia.
 [Bluedart surface courier tracking page](http://www.bluedarttrackings.in/) is a direct and straight forward way to track your couriers and packages for free online.
 However, to implement tracking features directly in your application, you need to integrate it's API.

-The official websites provides innterfaces for tracking status results, postage rates and other useful information.
+The official website provides interfaces for tracking status results, postage rates and other useful information.
 But only a subset of these services are offered by it's API.

 ##Recommended Resources